Everything you need to know about a thrombus

-- the lower half of the face droops down on one side
+- drooping on the lower half of the face

-- sudden loss of strength in one arm or leg
+- a sudden loss of strength in one arm or leg

 - a limb that has become cold, pale, and painful

-A thrombus in a vein, usually a deep vein in the leg, can cause the following symptoms:
+A thrombus in a vein, usually a deep vein in the leg, may lead to the following symptoms:

 - pain, swelling, and tenderness, usually in the calf

-- an ache and warm sensation on the skin in the affected area
+- aching and warmth of the skin in the affected area

 - red skin, particularly at the back of the leg below the knee

-Doctors use several different methods to diagnose the effects or presence of thrombus formation.
+Doctors use several different methods to diagnose the presence of a thrombus.
+For example, they may use:

-- Duplex ultrasound is the most common test for diagnosing DVT.
-This method uses sound waves to create pictures of blood flowing through the arteries and veins.
+- Duplex ultrasound: This is the most common test for diagnosing DVT.
+A duplex ultrasound uses sound waves to create images of the blood flowing through the arteries and veins.

-- A D-dimer test: This test measures the levels of a substance in the blood that results when a blood clot breaks down.
-If the test shows high levels of the substance, then a DVT or any other type of blood clot may be present, but this is not certain.
-If the test result is normal and few risk factors are present, a person does not have a high risk of DVT.
+- A D-dimer test: This test measures the levels of a substance in the blood that results from the breakdown of blood clots.
+High levels of this substance may indicate the presence of DVT or another type of blood clot.
+However, the test is not definitive.
+If the result is normal and few risk factors are present, a person does not have a high risk of DVT.

-- A VQ scan is a nuclear imaging study.
+- A VQ scan: This is a nuclear imaging study.
 It uses a radioactive substance called a radiotracer to reveal, on a scan, the flow of air and blood within the lungs.

-The aim of thrombus treatment is to quickly and effectively:
+The aim of treating a thrombus is to achieve the following quickly and effectively:

 - reduce and remove the thrombus

-The following treatments are typically used to deal with the effects of thrombi:
+Doctors typically recommend the following treatments to deal with the effects of thrombi:

-An IVC filter can be permanent and are typically combined with anticoagulation medication therapy when possible.
-However, doctors may remove the IVC filter after the risk of a blood clot has reduced.
+An IVC filter can be permanent, and doctors typically combine this treatment with anticoagulation medication therapy where possible.
+However, a surgeon may remove the IVC filter if the person's risk of a blood clot declines.

-When taking anticoagulants, a person should visit a specialized anticoagulant management service instead of a primary care physician.
+When taking anticoagulant medications, a person should visit a specialized anticoagulant management service instead of a primary care physician.

-Doctors may recommend that people wear compression stockings while taking anticoagulant therapy for DVTs.
+Doctors may recommend that people wear compression stockings while taking anticoagulant therapy for DVT.

-The stockings help prevent calf pain and swelling, and they reduce the risk of complications.
+The stockings help prevent calf pain and swelling, as well as reduce the risk of complications.

-A person should wear compression stockings during the day for as long as their doctor recommends.
+A person should wear compression stockings for as long as their doctor recommends.